Proper nutrition for diseases of the nervous system. Muscular dystrophy

 .

-According to the localization of their manifestations, they distinguish:
+According to the localization of their manifestations, they are distinguished:

 cellular (parenchymal) dystrophy;